groupserver/gs.site.welcome/README.txt

 site-administrator to change the welcome message.
 The form uses the ``WelcomeMessage`` class to change both the greeting and the message.

-The Change page is linked from the
+The Change page is linked from a viewlet that is added to the `Welcome Box`_

 ``WelcomeMessage`` Class
 ========================